 Some 15 miles west of Tulsa, Route 66 travelers will arrive at Sapulpa, Oklahoma, a city proud of its Route 66 and Native American heritage.
 Five countries have flown their flag over this area over the centuries — Spain, France, England, Mexico, and the United States of America.
 During the Civil War, the Choctaw Indian Nation flew its flag over the territory also.
 Sapulpa’s history is rich in Indian and early American folklore.

 Sapulpa got its start in 1850 when Jim Sapulpa, a Creek Indian, came to the area from Alabama.
 Establishing a farm on Rock Creek, about one mile southeast of the present city, he soon operated a store in his home, hauling supplies from Fort Smith, Arkansas.

-By the treaty of 1865, the Creek Indians gave the right-of-way to the St. Louis-San Francisco Railroad and the railway extended its line to the present site of Sapulpa in 1886.
-Though the terminus was not given an official name in the beginning, the railroad men called it Sapulpa after the area’s first settler, and it soon became known as Sapulpa Station.
+By the treaty of 1865, the Creek Indians gave the right-of-way to the St. Louis-San Francisco Railroad, and the railway extended its line to the present site of Sapulpa in 1886.
+Though the terminus was not given an official name initially, the railroad men called it Sapulpa after the area’s first settler, and it soon became known as Sapulpa Station.

 Before long, the city became an important cattle-shipping center, and a Fred Harvey Hotel operated at the railroad station.
 In 1889 a post office was opened, and the town was incorporated in 1898.